tbobm/tbobm-blog/content/posts/watermarking-pictures-fast/index.md

   Range (min … max):   252.6 ms … 321.3 ms    10 runs
 ```

-Of course, this has much more implications as it's a whole different language, but it's
+Of course, this has much more implications as it's a completely different language, but it's
 still great to know how much of a difference switching to Go could make in a specialized
 micro-service approach.

 ## Observations

-It was quite fun to take the time to try out different patterns and to highlight the performances differents (here, speed mostly) of both libraries I've been using for a while.
+It was quite fun to take the time to try out different patterns and to highlight the performance differences (here, speed mostly) of both libraries I've been using for a while.

-There is no right or wrong regarding Library choice as Pillow still has plenty of usages, especially due to how easy it is to include in a project due to its "completeness" whereas PyVips' plugin mechanism can sometimes include a "compile it yourself" step to support different file types.
+There is no right or wrong regarding library choice as Pillow still has plenty of usages, especially due to how easy it is to include in a project due to its "completeness" whereas PyVips' plugin mechanism can sometimes include a "compile it yourself" step to support different file types.